rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ```toml
 {{#include ../listings/ch02-guessing-game-tutorial/listing-02-02/Cargo.toml:9:}}
 ```

-In the *Cargo.toml* file, everything that follows a header is part of a section that continues until another section starts.
-The `[dependencies]` section is where you tell Cargo which external crates your project depends on and which versions of those crates you require.
-In this case, we’ll specify the `rand` crate with the semantic version specifier `0.8.3`.
+In the *Cargo.toml* file, everything that follows a header is part of that section that continues until another section starts.
+In `[dependencies]` you tell Cargo which external crates your project depends on and which versions of those crates you require.
+In this case, we specify the `rand` crate with the semantic version specifier `0.8.3`.
 Cargo understands [Semantic Versioning][semver]<!-- ignore --> (sometimes called *SemVer*), which is a standard for writing version numbers.
 The number `0.8.3` is actually shorthand for `^0.8.3`, which means any version that is at least `0.8.3` but below